ProfessorKazarinoff/MATLAB-light-relay/README.md

 **Step 3:** Temporarily install stand-offs on the red board and relay board; add a small drop of super glue then position inside box with outlets towards previously made cut-outs.

 **Step 4:** Feed the power cables inside the box.
 Connect the two white (neutral) wires together and the two green (ground) wires together with wire nuts.
-Then feed the two black (hot) wires in the blue terminal block (high voltage side) of the relay into the two right-hand most slots (order depends on the code order).
+Then feed the two black (hot) wires into the blue terminal block (high voltage side) of the relay into the two right-hand most slots (order depends on the code order, but CO - common and NO - normally open are the best options).

 ![alt text](/doc/light_relay3.jpg "Logo Title Text 1")